Clarisonic Mia 2 Review: Thoughts After 2 Years of Using it.

 The Clarisonic is an Exfoliating Tool.

-YES!
+INDEED!
 This thing will absolutely exfoliate!
 I actually know a dermatologist who uses it as a sort of pretreatment before chemical peels because it provides similar benefits to a light microdermabrasion session.
 Here’s a quote coming straight out of his mouth:

 “It gives a really good exfoliation.
 It takes off, realistically, 5-10% of the epidermis — so a good part of stratum corneum.”—Dr. Davin Lim, board certified dermatologist.